Why women live longer than men (Part 4 of Your Brain at 100).

 All over the world, women live longer than men.

 In Australia in 2016, the median age at death was 85.0 years for women and 78.9 years for men.
-The gender gap grows with age, among centenarians worldwide, women outnumber men nine to one.
+The gender gap grows with age.
+Among centenarians worldwide, women outnumber men nine to one.

-The female advantage is not restricted to humans as in other species, from honeybees to orca whales to rodents, females outlive males.
+The female advantage is not restricted to humans as in other species.
+From honeybees to orca whales to rodents, females outlive males.

 The longevity gender gap has always ebbed and flowed.

-Mortality before modernity was influenced by wars, infection and death during childbirth.
-In nineteenth century Europe, life expectancy was less than forty years and the longevity of men and women was generally very similar.
+Mortality before modernity was influenced by wars, infection, and death during childbirth.
+In nineteenth-century Europe, life expectancy was less than forty years, and the longevity of men and women was generally very similar.

 The greatest gap was seen during in the middle decades of the twentieth century.
 For example, in the UK in the 1970s, life expectancy between men and women was about seven years apart.
 In the early years of the twentieth century, men smoked and drank, went to war and worked in physically stressful jobs.
 The men who died at middle age during the 70s were the ‘carriers’ of an excess mortality determined by their misspent youth.